Kung Fu (1972 TV series): Development

 Furia's job also included "to maintain and preserve historical accuracy in each script.
 To complicate matters, there is no single historical source on kung-fu upon which he can rely.
 He must make extensive research into various sources before he can render a story to be within the realms of truth.
-Furthermore, because the story involves an ethnic group, and the tempers of our time do not tolerate ignorance and bigotry, he must not only make sure that the historical information regarding the group is accurate, but that these people are presented with dignity and respect."
+Furthermore, because the story involves an ethnic group, and the tempers of our time do not tolerate ignorance and bigotry, he must not only make sure that the historical information regarding the group is accurate, but [also] that these people are presented with dignity and respect."

 Questioned about whether having a half-Caucasian as a student at the Shaolin Temple (which did not accept foreigners) was historically accurate, John Furia Jr. declared: "There is, of course, a certain amount of dramatic license involved in producing a show of this nature.
-As for David Carradine playing the part of a half-American half-Chinese, I can honestly say that we haven't found anyone, before or since the series began, who can play the part better.
+As for David Carradine playing the part of a half-American, half-Chinese, I can honestly say that we haven't found anyone, before or since the series began, who can play the part better.
 One of the reasons for the success of the series is Carradine's portrayal of Caine."
 As for the hiring of Asian actors for the secondary roles, he said: "It not only adds authenticity, it's only proper that it should be so.
 Our series, I believe, hires more Orientals than any series on TV."

 Broadcast

 The series aired on ABC from October 1972 to April 1975 for a total of 63 episodes.
 The series became one of the most popular television programs of the early 1970s, receiving widespread critical acclaim and commercial success upon its release.

-On the week ending May 6, 1973, Kung Fu became the No.1 show on US television, drawing a regular audience of 28 million viewers.
+On the week ending May 6, 1973, Kung Fu became the number-one show on American television, drawing a regular audience of 28 million viewers.
 Around the same time, Bruce Lee's Hollywood debut Enter the Dragon was being completed.
 It was part of what became known as the "chopsocky" or "kung fu craze" after Hong Kong martial arts films such as Five Fingers of Death (King Boxer) and Bruce Lee's Fists of Fury (The Big Boss) topped the US box office in early 1973.